Kehrlann/spring-cloud-demo/drafts/ideas.md

 Eureka is easy
 What about config service ... ?

+# TODO next
+- Deploy all to CF, and test
+- Shutdown pricing on CF, test
+- Do a simple spring JPA integration, with H2 locally and MySQL on CF
+- Prepare simple Kotlin explanation
+- Prepare the demo
+- Run the demo, and time it !

 # Questions
 - How do I present labs ?
 - How does the SCS-Eureka-server fare in a multi-instance context ; what if one instance "dies" ?